metaplex-foundation/js/README.md

 As you can see, you get a bunch of methods to check the status of the loader and to load, reload and reset the data.
 You also get a `loadWith` method which allows you to bypass the loader and load the provided data directly — this can be useful when loading NFTs in batch.

 Finally, you may provide an `AbortSignal` using the `setAbortSignal` method to cancel the loader if you need to.
-This needs to be supported by the concrete implementation of the loader as they will have to consistently check that the loader was not canceled and return early if it was.
+This needs to be supported by the concrete implementation of the loader as they will have to consistently check that the loader was not cancelled and return early if it was.

 ## Identity
 The current identity of a `Metaplex` instance can be accessed via `metaplex.identity()` and provide information on the wallet we are acting on behalf of when interacting with the SDK.